Welcome to the Nurse Education Program at SUNY Corning!

 - High School Transcript or GED Certificate

-- Completion of one full semester of College level chemistry with a grade of C or better (within past seven years)
+- Completion of one full semester of College level chemistry with a grade of C or better (within past five years) Note: For Fall 2022 applicants only this requirement must have been met in the past seven years (successfully completed between 2015 and present)

-- Completion of one full semester of College level biology with a grade of C or better (within past seven years)
+- Completion of one full semester of College level biology with a grade of C or better (within past five years) Note: For Fall 2022 applicants only this requirement must have been met in the past seven years (successfully completed between 2015 and present)

 - TEAS Admission Assessment score of 58.7% or higher (within past two years)